jhallen/joe-editor/docs/tasks.md

-Also, you can use ESC space ('jump' command) to parse the line the cursor is on and jump to the parsed filename and line number.  'jump' uses the grep/find parser unless 'parserr' had been previously issues in the buffer.
+Also, you can use ESC space ('jump' command) to parse the line the cursor is on and jump to the parsed filename and line number.  'jump' uses the grep/find parser unless 'parserr' had been previously issued in the buffer.

 ### Grep-find